-I have mentioned platelet-rich plasma (PRP) in a dozen or so posts on this blog in the past three years, albeit some of those mentions were a small part of much larger posts.
-Although the positive effect of PRP on hair is somewhat controversial (although an increasing number of PRP and hair related studies from around the world are supportive), there is no controversy when it comes to the fact that PRP contains numerous concentrated growth factors that can benefit hair.
+I have mentioned platelet-rich plasma (PRP) in a dozen or so posts on this blog over the past three years.
+Although the positive effect of PRP on hair growth is somewhat controversial, there is no controversy when it comes to the fact that PRP contains numerous concentrated growth factors.
+And many of these growth factors are known to at least modestly benefit hair quality as well as hair quantity.

 While in the past I have briefly discussed some of the key growth factors that are highly concentrated in PRP, I think that it is worth having a separate post here that discusses all of them in a bit more detail.
 It took me a while to research and write this post, and there is a good chance that I am still missing things so any corrections and suggestions in the comments are most welcome.

-It should be noted that even many non-PRP related hair loss research papers and hair loss products have targeted one or more of the below listed growth factors for analysis or in order to stimulate hair growth.
-There is a good chance that both PRP as well as hair loss products that contain some or all of the below growth factors make existing hair stronger, but it is highly unlikely that they ever bring back hair that has been lost for a long time in my opinion.
+It should be noted that even many non-PRP related hair loss hair loss products have targeted one or more of the below listed growth factors in order to stimulate hair growth.
+There is a good chance that both PRP as well as hair loss products that contain some or all of the below growth factors make existing hair stronger, but it is highly unlikely that they ever bring back hair that has been lost for a long time.
 They could bring back recently lost hair, but that is also a controversial subject.

 Growth Factors in Platelet-Rich Plasma